SAIS-S2S-Technology/Roadmap/Roadmap.md

 ## How we got here

-Before starting SAIS.Technology S2S we founded the SAIS Technology Career Club in February 2018.
+In February 2018 we founded the SAIS Technology Career Club.
 We reached 100+ memners, or ~17% of the SAIS MA student body, within one month.
+We held events on cyber and information security, taught a lot of Python and wrote a lot of newsletters.
+Based on students' feedback and our firm belief in the opportunities of connecting policymakers and the technology community to develop solution frameworks for a fast changing world, we decided to expand our activities.

-Based on students' feedback and the clearly and present importance of connecting policymakers and the technology community to develop solution frameworks for a fast changing world, we decided to expand our activities.
 The result is SAIS.Technology S2S.

 ## What we believe about technology and global policy